 CCLC pastors, seminary students, and leaders at the two-day CCLC Bible Seminar in Kasumbalesa

-On Saturday, Peter and I were privilege of hearing three seminary students defend their doctrinal disotations.
+On Saturday, Peter and I were privileged to hear three seminary students defend their doctrinal dissertations.
 The three men were chosen out of the fifteen students to receive a Bachlor's Degree of Theology and were ordained as pastors of the CCLC.
-The other twelve students also completed their studies and were issued certifcates rather than diplomas and will serve the Lord as faithful evangelists and congregational leaders.
-The three students publically defended their disortations in front of CCLC pastors, leaders, and several members of the congregations they will serve.
-The three topics were 1) "Man is Justified by Faith Alone, Not of Work, But by the Grace of God Alone" 2) "The Command and Promise of the Sacrament of Baptism."
-3) "The Scriptural Understanding of Spiritual Gifts and a Refutation of Current False Teachings on Spiritual Gifts."
-Following their defense, Peter and I were given the opportunity to ask them questions about their essay and the topic in general.
-Each man did well and I was encouraged to hear them speak so confidently and convincingly concerning the truths of God's saving word.
-Praise the Lord for preparing more faithful preachers and teachers of God's word!
+The other twelve students also completed their studies and were issued certifcates rather than diplomas and will serve the Lord as faithful CCLC evangelists and congregational leaders.
+The three students publically defended their dissertations in front of CCLC pastors, leaders, and several members of the congregations they will serve.
+The three topics were 1) Man is Justified by Faith Alone, Not of Works, By the Grace of God Alone 2) The Command and Promise of the Sacrament of Baptism, and 3) The Scriptural Understanding of Spiritual Gifts and a Refutation of Current False Teachings on Spiritual Gifts.
+Following their defense, Peter and I were given the opportunity to ask them questions about their essay and thier topic in general.
+They were, understandably, nervous but each one did well and I was encouraged to hear them speak so confidently and convincingly concerning the truths of God's saving word.
+Praise the Lord for preparing more faithful preachers and teachers of His saving word!

 CCLC Seminary student, Yumba Musoya Wa Kasanza defending his essay on Justification by Faith Alone